Is it okay for Christians to celebrate Halloween?

 Alternatives to Halloween

 So, we’re done with Halloween.
 What do you do if you’re not going to participate in Halloween?
-We have two plans for any given Halloween:
+As a family, we have two plans for any given Halloween:

-We’ll either turn off all the upstairs lights, get some movies and go down into our basement or we’ll go to another family’s house—another family who isn’t celebrating Halloween either—and we’ll hang out with them.
+- We go to another family’s house—another family who isn’t celebrating Halloween either—and we hang out with them.

 We’re Done with Halloween